Rjsloan17/aLGN-product-case-study/index.md

 - required experience
 - application priority

-This process can be time-consuming and inconsistent, especially when job information is scattered across job boards, email, and employer sites.
+This process becomes time-consuming and inconsistent when job information is scattered across sources.

 ---